 In 2017, the Elgin City Council approved the Public Art Plan for the city of Elgin.
 Since then, the Elgin Cultural Arts Commission has implemented several of the programs listed in the plan.
-The process and procedure for these programs are being finalized now.
-Check back here for updates.

 New Works Program